OutcastsNFT/outcasts-toolbox/README.md

 1) Setting up the layers: Go to the "setup" folder inside "Outcasts-Toolbox" then inside the "assets" folder and create a folder for every layer, the name of the folder will be the attribute type (Example: "Background" or "Headwear");

 2) Have all the layer folders done?
 Great!
-Now open the "config.json" file inside the same "setup" folder with a program la VSCode or Notepad++ and write the order of the layers from back to front, it should look something like this:
+Now open the "config.json" file inside the same "setup" folder with a program like VSCode or Notepad++ and write the order of the layers from back to front, it should look something like this:

     ![N|Solid](https://raw.githubusercontent.com/OutcastsNFT/outcasts-toolbox/master/exampleImages/layersOrder.PNG?token=AWPD7XR46WKU3NTYHWN2VO3BUPVC2)